quitschibo/chrome-extension-selenium-example/README.md

 This example is written as Selenium test with remote server.
 It works best with an https://saucelabs.com/ account.
 So, get an account there and add the remote url in the [RemoteDriverConfig](https://github.com/quitschibo/chrome-extension-selenium-example/blob/master/src/main/java/com/manmoe/example/config/RemoteDriverConfig.java#L22).

 That's all.
-You can now run the example with `maven verify` and see the test working in your saucelabs account.
+You can now run the example with `mvn verify` and see the test working in your saucelabs account.
 It will test a small chrome extension for firespotting; you can find the test package [here](https://github.com/quitschibo/chrome-extension-selenium-example/tree/master/src/main/resources).

 ### Great - but I want to run my own extension.